 Add the egg mix and stir to combine.
 Bake for 50 minutes until brown and fluffy.

-It’s not cold here yet, but I’ve cutting a slice every morning and warming it in the microwave for 50 seconds, topped with a little (or a lot) extra cheese.
+You don’t have to make this frittata for a crowd.
+Make it on a Sunday, then enjoy the leftovers.
+Simply cut a slice every morning and warming it in the microwave for 50 seconds.
+Top with a little (or a lot) extra cheese.
 Breakfast doesn’t get any easier than that.